Mini Slot Machine

 Display – A1602 LCD with a PCF8574 I2C backpack shows credits, mode, and symbols.

-Controls – Three push‑buttons (Start/Spin, Mode/Bet-Double/Stop, Select-Sum) give input.
+Controls – Three push‑buttons (2 for game control, one for reset) give input.
 Two bi‑colour LEDs flash alternatively in fast succesion to allow for betting on colour.

-Power – Everything runs from a 5 V USB supply (a battery will be added in later developement).
-The Pico makes its own 3.3 V for logic; motors and audio stay on 5 V.
+Power – Everything apart from motors runs from a 5 V USB supply (motors are powered separately).
+The Pico makes its own 3.3 V for logic.

 Schematics